LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 - Share your part 2 beta version with a lab partner.
   - Your code  should be at least 75% complete and working.
   - Share the code in your lab partner channel on Discord.
+You can share it by:
+    - Uploading a zip file, or
-    - **Share a link to your GitHub repository**.
+    - Sharing a link to your GitHub repository (optional).
   - On Moodle, submit a report that you shared your beta version.
 - Do a code review for your lab partner.
   -  Post the completed review form on Discord.